 5. Retro Alternative Community

 There is definitely a community of alternative fashion and retro vibe that lives in the Milk District.
 If you have an old soul and love self expression, you’ll find a lot of ways to help your personality shine in the Milk District.
 Define your style at Etolile Boutique where you can find a collection of both handmade items and vintage finds.
+In this place you will definitely not find any video games with ELO Boost services.

 Update your collection with a rare record from your favorite band at Retro Records who have been providing beats to the area since 1980s.
 Get some custom ink done at Little Joe’s Primrose Tatoo Parlor.
 The gentlemen can enjoy the old school barber haircut and straight razor treatment at Jusincredible Cutz, and Liberty Barbershop.
 If you love self expression and want to express your unique identity, the creative alternative community in the Milk District will help you shine.